chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

 #### Query 7️⃣: Query 07: Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
+> To identify additional products customers frequently buy with "YouTube Men's Vintage Henley" in July 2017
 ```sql
 WITH
   base_product_data as (